Shaders

 and its associated data, and can also output additional per-patch data.

-The input patch is sized according to the patchControlPoints
+The input patch is sized according to the patchControlPoints member of

 VkPipelineTessellationStateCreateInfo, as part of input assembly.